 Since fail2ban is third party software, we do not support it for On-Premise customers, but you’re welcome to use the documentation below as a resource for setting it up.

-These instructions were tested in CentOS 6 and CentOS 7 installations that use iptables.
+These instructions were tested in CentOS 6.x, 7.x and 8.x installations that use iptables.
 They may require modification for other environments.

 Install and enable fail2ban if not already present.
 This step is outside the scope of this document, but there are some resources like this one available on the topic.